|

 Assign users to sub-organizations or sites

 PT principal user/ External principal user: Can assign users to sub-organizations or sites in the authorized organization within the Powertrain portal.
-The user will
+The user will have access to all assets of the assigned sites.

 To assign users to sub-organizations or sites, do the steps in the video below.